Skip to main content

 13

 anycache caches nearly any python object.
 Also lambda statements.
-It uses Dill as backend.
-An improved version of pythons build-in pickle.
+It uses dill as backend.
+An improved version of pythons built-in pickle.

-To preserve the result between multiple python runs, a persistent cache directory needs to be set.
+To preserve the result between multiple python runs, set a persistent cache directory.

 >>> from anycache import anycache